Ready to try a DIY bleach tie-dye design? Learn how to make lots of different reverse tie-dye patterns using these five folding techniques.

 Tie-dying with bleach is a fun and easy way to create unique sweatshirts, hoodies, tea towels, and more.
 In this article, I’ll show you how to transform your dark-colored fabric items with bleach tie-dye patterns.

 There are lots of different folding and tying techniques that you can use for bleach dying.
-You can use traditional tie-dye techniques like the spiral design, or shibori techniques like itajime.
+You can use traditional tie-dye patterns like the spiral design, or shibori-inspired techniques.
 Each method will give you a different pattern or design on your finished item.

 After you read about bleach tie-dye basics, scroll down to see pictures of 5 different folding techniques that you can use to create custom bleach tie-dyed shirts.

 Here are the supplies you’ll need for this project.

 - dark-colored cotton shirt or other fabric item

 - household bleach (liquid, gel, or spray all work)

 You’ll get the best results with 100% cotton items.
 But I’ve had some success with cotton/poly blends as well.
 You can also test how your fabric will react by placing a small dot of bleach in an inconspicuous area first.

 Here are the basic bleach tie dye instructions.
 Be sure to check out my in-depth tutorial on how to bleach dye a sweatshirt for more details.